Course #: DES-03452

 "In addition to man’s ageless obligation to meet the threat of things, he bears for the first time the responsibility of prime agent in the threatening disposition of things.
 Hence nothing is more natural than the passage from the objects to the ethics of technology, from the things made to the duties of their makers and users.”
 Hans Jonas, The Imperative of Responsibility.

-Using seminar method, not lectures, to discuss the readings for the week.
+METHOD: Using seminar method, not lectures, to discuss the assigned topic for the week.
 Examples of architectural, planning and historic preservation technology will be used to illustrate concepts.
 Students will be expected to make the connections from the general theme of technology to that of how the particular reading impacts architecture, preservation and planning.
 Students must come to each class fully prepared; they must be able to complete each week's assignment prior to class.

 - Is technology neutral?